Skip To Main Content

 What are the MCAs?

-The Minnesota Comprehensive Assessments (MCAs) are assessments in reading, mathematics, and science and are administered every year.
-The MCAs are based on the Minnesota Academic Standards, which specify what students in a particular grade should know and be able to do.
+The Minnesota Comprehensive Assessments (MCAs) are assessments in reading, mathematics, and science that are given every year in the spring.
+The MCAs are aligned to the Minnesota Academic Standards, which specify what students in a particular grade should know and be able to do.

 Student with books icon